 The gallery is fully accessible, with new and improved facilities for all of our visitors.

-Denmark Road: is directly adjacent to the gallery, which has step-free access to both our Park Side and Oxford Road entrances.
+Denmark Road: is directly adjacent to the gallery, it has step-free access to both our Park Side and Oxford Road entrances.
 There are a total of 5 disabled bays, 9 spaces for car/bus drop-off and 7 double yellow line areas, which can be used by blue badge holders.

 Park Side Entrance: Our 3 gallery designated disabled bays are directly beside our park entrance along Denmark road.
 There is a short step-free path from our park gates that will lead you to our entrance.

 Oxford Road Entrance: There are an additional 2 disabled bays further along on Denmark Road for the surrounding buildings.
 If using these you can enter through our main gates (across the bike paths) and up shallow gradient ramps leading to our automatic doors, which open inwards.

 If you need any assistance when arriving, please contact our Visitor Team on 0161 275 7450 who are happy to help.